 If you've lost your job in a layoff, you are no doubt concerned about your finances, benefits, and finding new work.
 There is help available to laid-off workers from the government, in the form of unemployment compensation.

 For most laid-off workers, money is the biggest concern.
 You are entitled to receive your final paycheck within time limits set by state law.
-Some states give employees who have been laid off or fired a right to receive their paychecks quickly, sometimes at the same time they lose their jobs or a day or two later.
+Some states give employees who have been laid off or fired a right to receive their paychecks quickly, sometimes on the day they lose their jobs or a day or two later.

-A number of states require employers to cash out a departing employee's accrued vacation time (but not sick time) and include it in the employee's final paycheck.
-Some states, such as California, give all employees this legal right, while other states require employers to pay out unused vacation time only if their policies or practices provide for it.
+In a number of states, employers must include a departing employee's accrued vacation time (but not sick time) in the employee's final paycheck.
+Some states, such as California, give all employees this legal right; other states only require employers to pay out unused vacation time if their policies or practices provide for it.

-If you have been receiving health insurance coverage through your employer, you have a legal right to continue those benefits for at least 18 months.
+If you have been receiving health insurance coverage through your employer, you might have a legal right to continue those benefits for at least 18 months.
 A federal law called Consolidated Omnibus Budget Reconciliation Act (COBRA) gives employees (and their dependents) the right to continue their health insurance coverage for a period of time after losing their jobs.

 WARN applies only to employees with 100 or more employees, and only if there is a plant closing or mass layoff.
 The law defines these terms as follows: